mfey/units2/tutorial.md

 Start by loading the core of the library and some commonly used units.

     (require '[units2.core :refer :all])
-    (require '[units2.astro :refer :all])
+    (require '[units2.stdlib :refer :all])

 ## Creating Amounts

-The unit for meters in the astro library is `m`, and amounts representing 7 meters and 2 kilometers are created by
+The unit for meters in the standard library is `m`, and amounts representing 7 meters and 2 kilometers are created by

     (m 7)
     (km 2)